nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Sorting a task

+1. Sorting different types of tasks

+   1. Prerequisites: Add 1 of `Events`, `Deadline`, `SimpleTask` in the order stated with a tag of liking to it.
+Then, repeat it again, but with no tags assigned to each.

+   1. Test case: `sort`<br>
+     Expected: The order of the tags will be as follows: `SimpleTask` with no tag, `SimpleTask` with tag, `Deadline` with no tags, `Deadline` with tags, `Event` with no tags, `Event` with tags.

+2. Sorting a `Deadline` with different deadlines

+   1. Prerequisites: Add 1 `Deadline` task with a deadline of liking (e.g. 2023-04-14 1400) and another `Deadline` task with an earlier deadline (e.g. 2023-04-14 1200).

+   1. Test case: `sort`<br>
+     Expected: The `Deadline` task with an earlier deadline is above the other.

 ### Set an alert window

 1. Add a task that starts or ends within 24 hours